SpenceKonde/ATTinyCore/README.md

 * Tools > Clock:  (Select the desired clock speed)
 * Tools > B.O.D.
 Mode (active): (441, 841, 1634, 828 only - see B. O. D. section below)
 * Tools > B.O.D.
 Mode (sleep): (441, 841, 1634, 828 only - see B. O. D. section below)

+After changing the clock source, BOD settings, or whether to save EEPROM on chip erase), you must do "Burn Bootloader" with an ISP programmer.
+See [Programming Guide](Programming.md)

 ### Supported clock speeds: